 Most of the rest of the options are used to control where different inputs and outputs are expected and produced.
 The option --macro-conf is the file that contains the set of input SeqMem configurations to map in the .conf format described above.
 The option --macro-mdf also describes the input SeqMem s but is instead in the .mdf format.
 The option --library is an .mdf description of the available technology macros that can be mapped to.
 This file could be a list of fixed size memories often referred to as a cache of macros, or a description of what size memories could be made available through some technology specific process (usually an SRAM compiler), or a mix of both.
 The option --use-compiler instructs MacroCompiler that it is allowed to use any compilers listed in the --library specification.
 If this option is not set MacroCompiler will only map to macros directly listed in the --library specification.
 The --verilog option specifies where MacroCompiler will write the verilog containing the new technology mapped memories.
-The --firrtl option similarly specifies where MacroCompiler will write the FIRRTL that will be used to generate this verilog.
-This option is optional and no FIRRTL will be emitted if it is not specified.
-The --hammer-ir option specifies where MacroCompiler will write the details of which macros need to be generated from a technology compiler.
+The --firrtl option similarly specifies where MacroCompiler will write the details of which macros need to be generated from a technology compiler.
 This option is not needed if --use-compiler is not specified.
 This file can then be passed to HAMMER to have it run the technology compiler producing the associated macro collateral.
 The --cost-func option allows the user to specify a different cost function for the mapping task.
 Because the mapping of memories is a multi-dimensional space spanning performance, power, and area, the cost function setting of MacroCompiler allows the user to tune the mapping to their preference.
 The default option is a reasonable heuristic that attempts to minimize the number of technology macros instantiated per SeqMem without wasting too many memory bits.
 There are two ways to add additional cost functions.
 First, you can simply write another one in scala and call registerCostMetric which then enables you to pass its name to this command-line flag.
 Second, there is a pre-defined ExternalMetric which will execute a program (passed in as a path) with the MDF description of the memory being compiled and the memory being proposed as a mapping.
 The program should print a floating point number which is the cost for this mapping, if no number is printed MacroCompiler will assume this is an illegal mapping.
 The --cost-param option allows the user to specify parameters to pass to the cost function if the cost function supports that.
 The --force-synflops [mem] options allows the user to override any heuristics in MacroCompiler and force it to map the given memory to flip-flops.
 Likewise, the --force-compile [mem] option allows the user to force MacroCompiler to map the given mem to a technology macro.